 Ivelisse beat Joey Ryan for an Azteca Medallion (5:35, code Red, ok)

-Son of Havoc vs the Mack vs Killshot (9:24, stunner on Killshot, good)
+Killshot beat Son of Havoc and the Mack for Azteca Medallions (9:24, stunner on Killshot, good)

 Champion: Pentagon Dark

 Gift of the Gods: vacant

 Aztec Medallions: Dragon Azteca, King Cuerno, Ivelisse, the Mack, Son of Havoc, Mil Muertes, one more

 Trios Champions: Killshot, the Mack, Son of Havoc

 Died This Season (6): Jeremiah Crane (casket), Fenix (casket/lifeforce absorbed), Mr. Pec-tacular (sacrificed), Cortez Castro (sacrificed), Máscarita Sagrada (murdered by Rabbits)